Compact Implementation Guidance

 Certificates

-AEs are responsible for submitting certificates from the AE, the Fiscal Agent, and the Procurement Agent, in accordance with the relevant agreement, certifying compliance by each entity with the obligations arising from the compact, the PIA, the Fiscal Agent Agreement and Bank Agreement (for the Fiscal Agent) and the Procurement Agent Agreement (for the Procurement Agent).
+AEs are responsible for submitting certificates from the AE, the Fiscal Agent, and the Procurement Agent, in accordance with the relevant agreement, certifying compliance by each entity with the obligations arising from the relevant legal agreement, including, as relevant, the PIA, the Fiscal Agent Agreement and Bank Agreement (for the Fiscal Agent) and the Procurement Agent Agreement (for the Procurement Agent).
 MCC’s Office of General Counsel will provide the AE with the appropriate certificate templates.

 Work Plans

 The disbursement request should be aligned with the program’s work plan, and MCC may require the AE to submit updated work plans as part of the QDRP.
 If the work plan does not justify the disbursement request, MCC may approve a lower disbursement authority.
-At a minimum, work plans must be submitted in accordance with requirements in the PIA.
+At a minimum, work plans must be submitted in accordance with requirements in the PIA, or in the case of threshold programs, the grant agreement.

 Non-Financial QDRPs

 For some quarters, an AE may not need to request funds at the time a QDRP is due.
 This situation typically arises early in the compact development or pre-implementation phase, or in cases where a key CP is not met, thereby precluding disbursement of funds.
 In these instances, the AE is required to submit a non-financial QDRP, which includes a subset of the standard QDRP components.
-For compact funds, a non-financial QDRP is required to be submitted for all quarters between EIF and the initial disbursement of funds.
+See Annex 2 for the timing of the first required QDRP (or Non-Financial QDRP) submission for each fund type.

 The documentation required for a non-financial QDRP is detailed in the table below.